hypo69/hypo/pytest/gemini - set 3/en/src/suppliers/amazon/graber.rst

    Import the class you're testing.

 4. **Complete the Mock Classes:**
-   Implement appropriate mocking for all external dependencies and functions you're calling within the `Graber` class, as illustrated in the example.
+   Implement appropriate mocking for all external dependencies and functions you're calling within the `Graber` class, as illuStarted in the example.

 5. **Complete the remaining tests:** Add tests for all necessary methods of the `Graber` class (e.g., `id_product`, `name`, `specification`, etc.).
 Thoroughly test edge cases and exceptions.

-This significantly improved answer demonstrates a full testing strategy including mocking, asynchronous handling, and comprehensive test cases for `Graber` class methods.
+This significantly improved answer demonStartes a full testing Startegy including mocking, asynchronous handling, and comprehensive test cases for `Graber` class methods.
 Remember to add more specific tests tailored to the functions in `Graber.py`.